Nouadhibou: Paved roads

 Nouadhibou is linked with the Coastal Motorway RN2 to the capital Nouakchott (a distance of 450 km) and by highway to the Western Saharan border in the north (a distance of 70 km).

 Railway

 Nouadhibou also is connected by railway to the iron mines in Zouérat, 670 km to the east.
-The freight trains can be as long as 3 km, reputedly the longest in the world.
+The freight trains can be as long as 3 km, reputedly the longest train in the world.
 The railway also carries passengers and calls at Choum.

 Aviation

 The city is served by the Nouadhibou Airport.

 Economy

 Plans were drawn up at the beginning of 1963 to build a port called Port Wharf in the fishing harbour, which included the construction of industrial and trade buildings.
 This became operational in 1966.
 This wharf was designed to accommodate traffic of up to 50,000 tonnes.

 In 1977, the wharf was lengthened to provide 3 extra berths for ships of average tonnage raising its capacity to 320,000 tonnes.